Wildlife Tours

 Homalco Wildlife & Cultural Tours

-hiking, indigenous culture, wildlife tours, whale watching, bird watching
+wildlife tours, indigenous culture, hiking, whale watching, bird watching

-hiking, indigenous culture, wildlife tours, whale watching, bird watching
+wildlife tours, indigenous culture, hiking, whale watching, bird watching

 Homalco First Nation have been the stewards of their traditional territory of Bute Inlet for generations and the cultural and historical significance of this area spans thousands of years.
 Our guided tours take guests through the Salish Sea to Bute Inlet and along the Orford River, where grizzly bear populations thrive during the salmon run.
 We also offer marine wildlife and cultural tours all of which are interwoven with knowledge from our traditional way of life.
 Our commitment to guests is to share our traditional lands, the share stories of our people and to create a sense of connection with our indigenous culture.
 We welcome you join us and learn about the land, wildlife and people while becomming immersed in the beauty of this spectacular land. iymot kunome (It is good to see you).